-Here, we show the evidence of the local Fermi-liquid behavior in a single crystalline $x=0.014$ sample.
+Here, we show evidence of local Fermi-liquid behavior in a single-crystalline $x=0.014$ sample.
 Figure \ref{LYRZ_macro_Tdep}(a) displays the temperature dependence of the specific heat $C_{4f}$ (right axis) and $C_{4f}T^{-1}$ (left axis) of the $x=0.014$ sample.
 The 4$f$-electron contribution was extracted by subtracting the lattice specific heat ($= \beta T^3$) as a background \cite{SM}.
 The specific heat is proportional to $T$ at low temperatures, indicating a Fermi-liquid ground state.
 The electronic specific heat coefficient $\gamma_{4f}$ is evaluated as 645(2) mJ K$^{-2}$ mol$^{-1}$ per Yb ion.
-The relatively large $\gamma_{4f}$ implies a large degree of freedom of the 4$f$-electron.
+The relatively large $\gamma_{4f}$ implies a large degree of freedom of the 4$f$ electron.

 The local Fermi-liquid behavior is also observed in the static magnetic susceptibility in Figs. \ref{LYRZ_macro_Tdep}(b) and \ref{LYRZ_macro_Tdep}(c).
 The 4$f$-electron contribution toward the static magnetic susceptibility $\chi_{4f}$ asymptotically approaches a constant at low temperatures, where the localized magnetic moments of Yb ions are screened by conduction electrons as indicated by the specific heat data. $\chi_{4f}(T)$ was evaluated by subtracting slightly temperature-dependent paramagnetic and diamagnetic contributions in the solvent compound LuRh$_2$Zn$_{20}$ \cite{SM}.
-The evaluation reliability is supported by the result of $\chi_{4f}$ at high temperatures.
-The reciprocal susceptibility ${\chi_{4f}}^{-1}$ shows the Curie--Weiss behavior.
-Moreover, the evaluated effective magnetic moment $\mu_{\textrm{eff}}$, listed in Table \ref{tab:chi_property}, reasonably agrees with 4.54 $\mu_{\textrm{B}}$ of Yb$^{3+}$ within $\sim$ 5\% accuracy in all directions.
+The evaluation reliability is supported by the $\chi_{4f}$ results at high temperatures.
+The reciprocal susceptibility ${\chi_{4f}}^{-1}$ shows Curie-Weiss behavior.
+Moreover, the evaluated effective magnetic moment $\mu_{\textrm{eff}}$, listed in Table \ref{tab:chi_property}, agrees reasonably well with 4.54 $\mu_{\textrm{B}}$ of Yb$^{3+}$ within $\sim$5\% accuracy in all directions.

 Evident local Fermi-liquid behavior is also observed in the electrical resistivity in Fig. \ref{LYRZ_macro_Tdep}(d).
 The $4f$ contribution of the resistivity with respect to that at $T = $ 300 K, $\Delta \rho_{4f}(T) = \rho_{4f}(T) - \rho_{4f}(T = 300 \ \mathrm{K})$, in Lu$_{0.925}$Yb$_{0.075}$Rh$_2$Zn$_{20}$, shows a logarithmic increase with decreasing temperature and saturation below $\sim$5 K, which exhibits the impurity Kondo singlet ground state.
 The interaction between magnetic impurities is negligible because of a lack of a local maximum in $\rho_{4f}(T)$ \cite{Larsen1978_1, Larsen1978_2}.
 Besides, the observed local Fermi-liquid behavior in $C_{4f}(T)$, $\chi_{4f}(T)$, and $\rho_{4f}(T)$ excludes the influence of randomness, such as the distribution of Kondo temperature, for which non-Fermi-liquid behavior should be observed \cite{Dobrosavljevic1992, Andrade1998, Blanckenhagen2001, Kim2002}.
 Therefore Yb impurities in $x = 0.014$ samples are considered isolated impurities.